MightyOrm/Mighty/README.md

 * Compound primary keys
 * Simultaneous support for more then one database provider

 Why might you use Mighty over Massive?
 Because you need any of the above.

 Why might you use it over Dapper?
-Because Massive inherits a lovely approach to wrapping .NET data access originally developed by [@RobConery](https://github.com/RobConery) in Massive.
-It's lightweight, easy to use, intuitive and quick to develop in.
+Because Mighty inherits the lovely approach to wrapping .NET data access  developed by [@RobConery](https://github.com/RobConery) in the original Massive.

+It's lightweight, easy to use, intuitive and quick to develop with.

 ## Getting Started